szczyglis-dev/py-gpt/README.md

 Built-in file loaders (offline): `text files`, `pdf`, `csv`, `md`, `docx`, `json`, `epub`, `xlsx`.
 You can extend this list in `Settings / Llama-index` by providing list of online loaders (from `LlamaHub`).
 All loaders included for offline use are also from `LlamaHub`, but they are attached locally with all necessary library dependencies included.
+You can also develop and provide your own custom offline loader and register it within the application.

 **From version `2.0.100` Llama-index is also integrated with database - you can use data from database (your history contexts) as additional context in discussion.
 Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Llama-index` section.**